kakashidinho/metalangle/README.md

 making modifications and are in a progress of merging their changes into official `ANGLE`.
 See current [Differences between MetalANGLE and official ANGLE](#differences-between-metalangle-and-googles-angle).

+__2023 Update:__ This repo is currently not in active development.
+Because I officially joined Google last year.
+As such, all the ANGLE related developments should be redirected to official ANGLE repo instead.
+In future I am planning to create a separate repo containing only the high level wrapper layer `MGLKit` + iOS Xcode project.
+See https://github.com/kakashidinho/metalangle/issues/79.

 Preliminary Metal based WebGL benchmarks (based on [gles3-dev branch](https://github.com/kakashidinho/metalangle/tree/gles3-dev) code):

 - Metal (54 fps) vs native OpenGL (46 fps) drawing 20k fish: